 In the world of adventure tourism, one destination stands out as the premier playground for trekking, and mountaineering.
 A place with incredible natural beauty and deep cultural traditions.
 Every spring the world turns its attention to this theatre in the mountains and gazes to Mt Everest, rising 8,848 meters asl the highest peak in the world.
-It is nestled deep among the mighty Himalayan Mountains that creates the border between Nepal and the Tibet in China.
+It is nestled deep among the mighty Himalayan Mountains that create the border between Nepal and Tibet in China.
 The Everest region is well known for being abundant with incredible opportunities for trekking and climbing.
 There is a rising star in the adventure options to experience this mythical world, and riding high on the bucket list of things to do in the Everest Region now is the Everest Heli Treks.
 It is becoming one of the hottest ways to view and experience the overwhelming majesty of the Himalayan Mountains, and specifically the Everest Region.

 Anyone can feel like the rich and famous without the price tag!
 Imagine trekking through the mystical realm of the Sherpa, passing solitary monasteries, viewing snow-capped peaks through softly flapping prayer flags, and hiking to the greatest show on earth, the Everest Base Camp.
 Now imagine instead of trekking back down the same trail, there is a chartered helicopter waiting for you like the rock star you are after ascending to over 5,000 meters!
 Luckily there are many ways to utilize this unique ability to explore this well-known part of the Himalayas.